 What you may feel with poor hip mobility is a pinch or jamming sensation as you get lower into your squat.
-This is because poor hip mobility limits the natural movement of the thigh bone to move freely within the hip socket, resulting in your thigh bone jamming up into your pelvis, causing you to feel a pinch in your hip as you get lower into the squat and thus limiting your depth.
+This is because poor hip mobility limits the natural movement of the thigh bone to move freely within the hip socket, resulting in your thigh bone jamming up into your pelvis, causing you to feel a pinch in your hip as you get into a deeper squat and thus limiting your depth.

 A wider squat stance is often used to overcome hip mobility issues as it allows you to access more hip range of motion and therefore help you reach further depth.

 However, this may affect your training goal from performing the squat.
 For example, if your focus is to predominantly build quad strength, a wider squat stance will recruit more of the inner thigh, hamstring and glute muscles.